Skip to content

 And that’s even before we consider that the Rogue Warrior himself, Richard Marcinko, ended his naval career in disgrace with a year-long stay in a federal prison.
 Yes, really.

-Rogue Warrior watches have at least attempted to include some genuine innovations although they are finally lumped together in a product that is considerably less than the sum of its parts.
 For instance the cases are filled with Krypton gas, a noble gas that is essentially chemically inert.
 The Rogue Warrior page makes a great big deal about the Kryton and takes pains to point out how krypton 30 times more expensive expensive than argon.
 Argon is indeed cheaper and is used used by very few makers like Sinn to purge the watch case of atmospheric air that may contain water vapor.
 However, even argon is already overkill in a sense.
 Few brands even bother with gas-filled watches for this reason, and filling the case with even cheaper nitrogen accomplishes the same thing and is used in applications like night vision optics.
-And although they tout Krypton’s expense, Rogue Warrior does not try to explain how exactly it is that Krypton is supposed to be superior.
+And although they tout Krypton’s expense, Rogue Warrior Watches does not even try to explain how exactly it is that Krypton is supposed to be superior or provide any additional benefit.

 It’s also not at all clear how the special Kryptolite™ system using Super Luminova and krypton gas would make the watch any easier to see in the dark as Rogue Warrior Watches claims.
 In fact, if anything I would expect that the heavier-than-air krypton gas might actually allow slightly less light to pass through.
 And that’s even before considering that a highly luminous watch is not always a tactical advantage in the situations these watches are supposedly intended for.